SophiaNSL/SophiaNSL/README.md

 - 🏫 Education background: Master's and Bachelor’s Degree in Electronics Engineering
 - 🎊 Best thing in 2022: Starting my career as a software developer in Aristotle Metadata
-- 🎨 Fun fact: I love digital drawing and design with Procreate
+- 🎨 Hobbies: digital drawing and design with Procreate, Switch games: Zelda and Monster Hunter Rise

 ### Languages and Tools: